 Extensions of the ride

-The north end of the trail connects to the Mom River/Gasper Caperton Trails and their 29 miles of trail.
+The north end of the trail connects to the Mon River/Gasper Caperton Trails with 29 miles of trail.
 At the south end of the trail near mile 19 the trail continues on as a two track ATV trail.
 It appears perfectly adequate for a mountain bike, although probably to rough for a road or touring bike.

 From Reedsdale a 1.1 mile side trail is planned to go to Arthurdale Heritage District and Museum.
 The entire community of Arthurdale is on the National Register of Historic Places, recognized as the Nation’s First New Deal Homestead Community.

 From the end of the trail near mile 19, there are hopes to continue on to Kingwood and connect up to the growing trails along the Monongahela River.

 Vicinity: Directions begin headed south on I79 at the West Virginia rest area near the PA/WV state line.
 To get here from Pittsburgh, take I79 south.

 Morgantown trailhead: From the West Virginia rest area follow I-79 south for about 3.3 miles.
 Take exit 155 for Star City and West Virginia University.
 At the bottom of the ramp, turn left/east following the signs for “to 7”.
 Go 0.4 miles, and at the tee turn right/east onto Route 7 East.
 Follow Route 7 for about 3.5 miles.
 Where US19 turns right/west across the river, and SR7 turns left/east continue on US119 South for about 200 feet.
 At the bus garage turn right, towards the river and go 100 feet to the trailhead parking.
 This lot is also the trailhead parking for the Gasper Caperton Trails.
 Start your trip from here.
 As you face the river, go to your left about 300 feet and then turn left to follow the Decker Creek Trail rather than crossing the bridge over Deckers Creek.